t3hmun/GratuitousGit/README.md

 # GratuitousGit
 Python script that agressively commits and pushes changes using Git.

-## What it does
+## What it does (complete and functional)
 * Tries to commit every x seconds if a change has been made.
  * Set the timer to 1 second to get almost instant commits on save.
 It will not do any git commands if there are no changes, the files are monitored.
  * If multiple files are saved together they will end up in the same commit.
 While it is possible to commit each changed file individually on file changed events, which would be excessive and unsuitable for my purposes.
-* Tries to push every y seconds.
+* Tries to push every y seconds if a commit has been made (by the script, does not monitor manual commits).

-## Work in progress
+## Work in progress / proposed developments.
-* Only push if a commit has been made (currently spams on timer).
 * Simple pulls.

 ## What it won't do